-To gain a better understanding of commercial paper (CP), we conducted two Q&A sessions with Jeff Rowe, CFA.
-Jeff is the head of portfolio management for liquidity products for PFM Asset Management's (PFMAM) investment advisory team.
-CP is commonly utilized in short term fixed income portfolios as part of a diversified strategy.
+To provide a better understanding of commercial paper (CP), we conducted two Q&A sessions with Jeff Rowe, CFA.
+Jeff is the head of portfolio management for liquidity products.
+CP is commonly utilized in short-term fixed income portfolios as part of a diversified strategy.

-Part one of our Q&A series will talk about the key characteristics of commercial paper, as well as its benefits and risks.
-Part two will take a deeper look into asset backed commercial paper (ABCP), a specific subset of the commercial paper market.
+The first part of our Q&A series will discuss commercial paper's key characteristics, benefits, and risks.
+Part two will look deeper into asset-backed commercial paper (ABCP), a specific subset of the commercial paper market.